 - Decisions and explorations about graduate studies and professional programs

 Absolutely.
-Career Counselors are available by appointment to help you in all stages of graduate school applications.
-They can assist you in exploring your options for further education if you are unsure which program to take.
-Additionally, they can support you in reviewing your personal statements and CVs.
+We can help you in all stages of graduate school applications.
+We can assist you in exploring your options for further education if you are unsure which program to take.
+Additionally, we can support you in reviewing your personal statements and CVs.

 Our resume review services focus primarily on resume content, not grammar.
 We encourage you to access the help of friends and family in reviewing and editing your resume and cover letter.